Colonization & Colony Management¶

 colonist_rate ×= specialization.production.colonists # e.g. agricultural

-Per-planet-type effective rates (base 1% × habitability midpoint):
+Per-planet-type effective daily growth (base 1% × habitability midpoint):

 |---|---|---|